Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 For all measures, a smaller value indicates a better performance.
-The performances are averaged over 5-fold cross validation for the vector datasets.
-The default training/test split is used for the time series datasets.

-1C{Following the evaluations, we used the Wilcoxon's signed rank test to verify whether the difference between the proposed algorithm and each baseline algorithm is significant.
-In \cite{Demsar:2006:SCC:1248547.1248548}, Wilcoxon's signed ranks test and Friedman-Nemenyi test are recommended for comparison of two classifiers and three or more classifiers over multiple datasets, respectively.
-Since it is not in our interest to compare and rank among the baseline algorithms, the multiple comparison test result is presented only as a reference.
-We also note that the Friedman-Nemenyi test is highly conservative, due to the substantial loss of power for handling unreplicated blocked data \cite{Nemenyi1963}.}
+The performances are averaged over 5-fold cross validation. \relocate{for the vector datasets.} The default training/test split is used for the time series datasets. {Following the evaluations, we used the Wilcoxon's signed rank test to verify whether the difference between the proposed algorithm and each baseline algorithm is significant. }